ameerwasi001/CzariScript/README.md

 # CzariScript
-The CzariScript is a type system that supports subtype inference with parametric polymorphism, classes, objects, and single inheritance.
+The CzariScript has a type system that supports subtype inference with parametric polymorphism, classes, objects, and single inheritance.
+It compiles to JavaScript and the output runs in the browser, and deno.

 ## Structure of CzariScript
 A CzariScript program contains a sequence of definitions, and expressions separated by semicolons.
 The definitions are all evaluated before expressions.
 Here's an example of a CzariScript program.